rileygelwicks/eastwestaudio/doc/index.rst

 In order to know what extra files to combine with a particular content file, ewa consults a *rule*, which is a function that takes the name of the requested file and returns an ordered list of files that should be combined.
-The rule ewa consults is normally actually a special rule called a *rule list* that contains a list of sub-rules; the first sub-rule that matches, i.e., that returns a non-empty list, is the return value of the parent rule.
-Ewa provides a expressive `mini-language`_ for specifying such rule lists; with it, rules can match only for filenames that match glob or regular expression patterns, or that match date formats, or combinations of such criteria with "and", "or", and "not" operators.
+The rule ewa consults is usually a special kind of rule called a *rule list* that contains a list of sub-rules; the first sub-rule that matches, i.e., that returns a non-empty list, is the return value of the parent rule.
+Ewa provides a expressive `mini-language`_ for specifying such rule lists; with it, rules can apply only for filenames that match glob or regular expression patterns, or that match date formats, or combinations of such criteria with "and", "or", and "not" operators.
 Also, rules can be made active only for certain date ranges, so you can add configuration in January that will only become effective in February.
 If the rule system isn't flexible enough and you have special needs, you can also configure the rule system in Python and implement your own rule system.

 Any individual piece of promotional audio may be associated with various different content mp3s, and therefore need to be combined with